MA in Global Security Studies Degree Details and Courses

 This course examines the phenomenon of modern warfare through both a theoretical and historical lens.
 It will provide insight into the definitions, origins, objectives, strategies, and tactics of modern conflict.
 Throughout the course you will analyze recent and ongoing conventional, irregular, and hybrid wars and understand what caused them, how they were conducted, and why they ended the way they did.
 Through a combination of lecture and online discussion, students will analyze these conflicts from a variety of perspectives to include state security and military forces, insurgents, criminals, and terrorists.

 You will choose 4 electives from the courses listed within any of the concentrations, or you may select additional Core Courses as electives.

 Your academic adviser can also help you to optimize your Elective Course selections, or provide approval to pursue alternative Electives from a variety of Johns Hopkins University master’s degree programs, based on your educational objectives.

 You may choose to pursue one of the three optional Areas of Concentration.
-To qualify, you must select 4 courses from within that Area of Concentration.
+To qualify, you must select all 4 elective courses from within that Area of Concentration.